 The site is located within the NOESP area.
 The NOESP includes detailed policies implementing general development objectives to guide the future development of the area.
 The plan also establishes a detailed planning framework for the future urban development of the NOESP Area.
 Within the NOESP, the subject lands are designated 'Neighbourhood Area' and 'Natural Heritage System Area'.
-The proposed development will connect Neighbourhoods 8 and 10, separated by the NHS, to facilatate the creation of a complete and interconnected community.
+The proposed development will connect Neighbourhoods 8 and 10, separated by the NHS, to facilitate the creation of a complete and interconnected community.
 The North Oakville Master Plan provides general locations for uses within the designated 'Neighbourhood Area'.
 Within the 'Neighbourhood Area' the subject lands are identified as 'Neighbourhood Centre Area', 'General Urban Area, and 'Sub-Urban Area'.

-Within the General Urban Area, 122 street townhouses are proposed.
-There are two Neighbourhood Centre Areas: the first is located within Neighbourhood 10, and will consist of 19 freehold street townhouses.
-The second comprises a 1.41 hectare 'Neighbourhood Centre' block (subject to Site Plan Approval) which is planned to accomodate three 6-storey apartment buildings for a total of 360 residential dwelling units.
+Within the General Urban Area, west of the NHS block, 67 street townhouse units and 68 back-toback townhouse units are proposed.
+Further, the area includes two residential reserve blocks along the western portion of the southern lot line to facilitate single detached dwelling units in the future.
+There are two Neighbourhood Centre Areas: the first is located within Neighbourhood 10, and will consist of 23 freehold street townhouses.
+The second comprises two 'Neighbourhood Centre' blocks (subject to Site Plan Approval) which are planned to accommodate three 6-storey apartment buildings for a total of 360 residential dwelling units.
+These apartment buildings will provide a mix of one-bedroom, two-bedroom and potentially three-bedroom suites to meet the needs of various households.
+Therefore, the proposal provides a variety of building types, unit sizes, and architectural styles, consistent with Section 7.5.12.c of the NOESP.